US lawsuit against Google: Parallels to the EU ruling 2017?

 The new verdict against Google in the USA

-On October 20, 2020, a total of 11 states filed a lawsuit against Google.
-The accusation: The online giant is alleged to exploit its dominant market position to disadvantage competitors in the advertising and comparison portal sectors.
-The plaintiffs claim that Google favors its own services, significantly restricting competition in the comparison portal market.
-The US government even argued that Google has created "a wall around its search engine monopoly" with this practice.
-A 280-page ruling has now been issued by Judge Amit Mehta, in which Google is accused of a potential violation of US antitrust law.
-What requirements the US Justice Department as a plaintiff will demand is still unknown.
+On 20 October 2020, a total of 11 states sued Google.
+The allegation: The online giant is accused of exploiting its dominant market position to disadvantage competitors in the advertising and comparison portal sectors.
+The plaintiffs claim that Google favours its own services, thereby significantly restricting competition in the comparison portal market.
+The US government even argued that Google had created "a wall around its search engine monopoly" with this practice.
+A 280-page ruling has now been handed down by Judge Amit Mehta, alleging a potential violation of American antitrust law by Google.
+What demands the US Department of Justice, as the plaintiff, will make remains unknown.

-In 2017, a ruling was made against Google regarding very similar accusations:
+In 2017, a ruling was also made against Google regarding very similar allegations:

 Violation of EU antitrust law.
 This means:

-When the ruling against Google was made by the European Commission (EC) in June 2017, not only was a record fine of €2.42 billion imposed, but Google was also required to change its practices within 90 days.
-Specifically, to ensure that competing comparison shopping services are no longer disadvantaged.
-Google’s solution to this was and still is the Google CSS (Comparison Shopping Service) program.
-This allows comparison shopping services to place ads in Google Shopping results, thus promoting competition with Google’s own shopping service.
-This is intended to provide more providers the opportunity to make their products visible.
+When the verdict against Google was handed down by the European Commission (EC) in June 2017, not only was a record fine of €2.42 billion imposed, but Google was also required to change its practices within 90 days.
+Specifically, this means that competing price comparison services are no longer to be disadvantaged.
+Google's solution was and still is today the Google CSS (Comparison Shopping Service) programme.
+This allows price comparison services to display ads in Google Shopping results, thereby promoting competition with Google's own shopping service.
+This is intended to give more providers the opportunity to showcase their products.

 The parallels between both rulings

 The similarities between the EU case and the current US case are striking.
-Especially overlapping are the central allegations:
+The central allegations are particularly overlapping:

 Impairment of competition

-While the EU has already imposed these allegations with high fines and requirements to change practices and called for measures to remedy the situation, the US case is still in an early stage, where no penalties or forced changes are yet required.
+While the EU has already imposed these allegations with high fines and demands for changes in practices and called for measures to remedy the deficiencies, the US case is still in an early stage, where no fines or mandatory changes are required yet.

-Will the Google CSS Partner Program soon be worldwide?
+Is the Google CSS Partner Programme soon to be worldwide?

 The current case in the USA raises doubts: